annarabeony/anna-portfolio/case_studies/pole-emploi-building-a-user-centered-crm-for-a-government-employment-agency.md

 * One first thing would be the availability dates (company and job seekers) so that advisers can quickly find an interview date (in most cases, for a job offer, there could be about 10 applicants so 10 interviews to plan).
 * The due date for the job offer - Sometimes, hiring someone is urgent, for the seasonal jobs for instance.
-* The next events so that the consultant can anticipate, prepare each event despite the huge amount of job offers to manage (interviews, on-site visits, interview preparation, one-one appointments...)
+* The next events so that the adviser can anticipate, prepare each event despite the huge amount of job offers to manage (interviews, on-site visits, interview preparation, one-one appointments...)

 In other terms, prioritize information would be also to help the adviser to answer the following question: which request should I work on first?
 Because there is a lot of job offers created every day on the platform, and some of them don't especially have a due date but last for a long time and should be highlighted also.
 So another goal here would be to suggest to the adviser which file to work on (the most urgent ones, the oldest ones, etc...).